 The Group leases office spaces under non-cancelable operating lease agreements.
 These leases have expiring terms between 2 to 5 years, and all these lease agreements are renewable at the end of the lease period.
 Part of rental is increased every year to reflect market rental rates.
-The Group recognized rental expense of \$133,079 and \$126,755 for these leases in profit or loss for the years ended December 31, 2018 and 2017, respectively.
+The Group recognized rental expense of \$133,079 for these leases in profit or loss for the year ended December 31, 2018.
 The future aggregate minimum lease payments under non-cancellable operating leases are as follows:

-December 31, 2018 December 31, 201
+December 31, 201

-No later than one year \$ 67,898 \$ 71,127
+Not later than one year \$ 67,898

-Later than one year but not later than five years 119,219 116,590
+Later than one year but not later than five years 119,219

-Later than five years 13,137
+Later than five years

-\$ 187,117 \$ 200,854
+\$ 187,117